onepanelio/core-docs/docs/getting-started/quickstart.md

   ```

   :::note
-  Valid options for `--gpu-device-plugins` are `nvidia` and `amd` or a comma separated combination of both `nvidia,amd`.

-  Valid options for `--artifact-repository-provider` flag are `s3` or `gcs`.
-Use `s3` for any S3 compatible object storage like Minio.
+  Currently, the only valid option for `--artifact-repository-provider` flag is `s3`, which supports any S3 compatible object storage like [Minio](https://docs.min.io/) and [GCS](https://cloud.google.com/storage/docs/authentication/managing-hmackeys#create).

-  See [CLI overview](/docs/deployment/configuration/cli) for additional flags that that may apply.
   :::

   </TabItem>